khulnasoft/go-provides/README.md

 ## License

-go-connections is licensed under the Apache License, Version 2.0.
+go-utility is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.